The Critical Link Between Regular Toothbrushing and Cardiovascular Disease Risk

 Periodontal disease, often resulting from inadequate oral care, has been identified as a risk factor for cardiovascular disease and heightens cardiovascular disease risk.
 The bacteria and inflammatory mediators associated with periodontal disease can enter the bloodstream, potentially affecting the heart and blood vessels.
 This underscores why maintaining good oral hygiene, particularly brushing teeth at night, is crucial for cardiovascular health.

-The Impact of Nightly Toothbrushing on Cardiovascular Disease Risk
+The Impact of Toothbrushing on Cardiovascular Disease Risk

 A groundbreaking study conducted at Osaka University Hospital has provided compelling evidence for the importance of nightly toothbrushing: